There are 2 common reasons why your ATV clicks, either the battery is weak, or the starter relay is bad.

 Bad Starter Motor or Hydro-Locked?

-It could be a bad starter motor not fully engaging that is making the clicking sounds.
+If nothing else worked then it could be a bad starter motor not fully engaging that is making the clicking sounds.

 If you have taken the ATV out in the mud, you could also hydro-locked it.
 Water got in the engine and the click could be the engine ceased up.
 If that is the case, you need to stop pressing the start button as you could be bending a rod.